UCDenver-ccp/kabob/README.md

 # Knowledge Representation
 In order to effectively use KaBOB, an understanding of how it represents various aspects of biology is required.
 KaBOB uses [OWL](https://www.w3.org/TR/owl2-primer/) to formulate its representations of biology.
 Please see the dedicated [knowledge representation wiki page](https://github.com/UCDenver-ccp/kabob/wiki/KaBOB-Knowledge-Representation) for further information.

-# Sample Queries
+# Querying KaBOB
-Please see the dedicated [sample queries wiki page](https://github.com/UCDenver-ccp/kabob/wiki/Sample-Queries) for examples of querying an instance of KaBOB.
+Please find instructions for submitting queries on the [querying KaBOB wiki page](https://github.com/UCDenver-ccp/kabob/wiki/Querying-KaBOB), and see the dedicated [sample queries wiki page](https://github.com/UCDenver-ccp/kabob/wiki/Sample-Queries) for examples queries.

 # Contact Information
 For questions about building or querying KaBOB, please [submit an issue](https://github.com/UCDenver-ccp/kabob/issues) to this GitHub repository.